Fine Arts College

-Fine Arts College is an independent college in Hampstead, London, founded in 1978 with an average intake of 200 students aged 13 – 19.
+Fine Arts College is an independent college in Hampstead, London, founded in 1978, with an average intake of 200 students aged 13 – 19.

 The College offers over 25 A-level subjects in the Arts, Humanities and Social Sciences and 15 subjects at GCSE.
-Students entering Year 9 follow a broad academic curriculum alongside creative subjects, art, music and drama.
+Students entering Year 9 follow an academic curriculum alongside creative subjects, art, music and drama.
+In 2023, the school achieved 45% A/A* in A-level and 41* 9-7 in GCSE.

-Fine Arts also runs a one year Portfolio course to prepare students for degree courses at university and art school, both in the UK and internationally.
-Students following this course are free to experiment across the four arts courses offered.
+Fine Arts runs a one year Portfolio course to prepare students for degree courses at university and art school.